AnnLe4869/juniorgocode-blog/content/when-does-react-batch-state/index.md

 };
 ```

 When we click on the button, the state variable `a` and `b` will be updated, but the component only re-render **ONE**.
-This is because React batches both state-update functions in `handleClick` into one "batch" and after React know for sure that there is no more state-update function it needs to run, then it execute those state-update functions.
+This is because React batches both state-update functions in `handleClick` into one "batch" and after React know for sure that there is no more state-update function it needs to run, it will execute those batched state-update functions.

----> This help us update the states all at once, which in turn re-render component only one.
+---> This help us update the states all at once, which in turn re-render component only one time.
 This is a good thing for performance.

 However, React doesn't always batch state.
 Several situations that can prevent this from happening.
 For example, if we do something asynchronous and then want to update state, chance is that React won't batch those states and instead, run each of them individually.
-Let take a look at one example where this happen:
+Let take a look at one example

 ```tsx
 const App = () => {